 Another good indication of the candidate can be how much they shout about their key professional achievements.

 Someone who takes pride in their work will blow their own trumpet at every opportunity and LinkedIn is the primary platform for this!
 This is important as it actually highlights what they have achieved, rather than just the type of person they are.
 Furthermore, do they have recommendations and endorsements from other professionals?
 If they do, it essentially acts like a review of a product or service - other people’s perceptions add highly valuable credibility.

 Past experience, qualifications, skills and achievements they outline on LinkedIn should match up to the CV you’ve reviewed and be aligned directly with what you are looking for.

 5. Pre-screening remaining candidates over the phone

-Once you’ve been through the steps above, you may want to pre-screen the remaining candidates.
+Once you’ve been through the steps above, you may want to pre-screen the remaining candidates before inviting them to interview.
 An easy way to learn a bit more about your applicants is over a quick phone call.

 This method is beneficial as you get a much better understanding of their communication skills, sense of humour, ability to listen and professionalism - all crucial considerations, especially in terms of cultural fit, that cannot easily be ascertained from reading their CV.

 A typical pre-screening telephone call should last about half an hour and could include questions that help you identify those who could be a stronger match for the set-up of the team.
 Some questions you may want to ask on the call include:

 - Is the salary for this position within your acceptable range?